minqiaowang/hybrid-adg/failover-and-reinstate/failover-and-reinstate.md

 DGMGRL>
 ```

+Now, the primary is the on-premise database, and the standby database is disabled, which need to be reinstated.

-## Reinstate the old primary database
+## Reinstate the previous primary database

-1. In the old primary host, connect to sqlplus as sysdba, shutdown the database and startup mount before reinstating.
+1. In cloud side(the previous primary), connect to sqlplus as sysdba, shutdown the database and startup mount before reinstating.

 ```
 [oracle@dbstby ~]$ sqlplus / as sysdba